The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Introduction

-The wealth of observations to compare to makes the Milky Way an especially interesting object of study.
-This is what motivated the Rhea simulations, a simulation suite of isolated, Milky Way-like galaxies that is carefully designed to reproduce key qualities of the Milky Way.
-The galaxies are all main sequence spiral galaxies of similar mass and size to the Milky Way, with star formation rates (SFR) that match what is observed in the Milky Way \citep[][subm.]{göller2024}.
-The simulations include a multiphase ISM that allows us to study how the dynamics are affected at different locations in the disk (e.g.\ as introduced by \citealt{Tress2020} or \citealt{Sormani2020}).
-In this paper, which is first in a series, we analyse four simulations from this suite to specifically investigate the dynamical impact of CRs on Milky-Way-like galaxies.
+The wealth of observations available for comparison to makes the Milky Way an especially interesting object of study.
+This was the motivation behind the Rhea simulations, a simulation suite of isolated, Milky Way-like galaxies that has been carefully designed to reproduce key qualities of the Milky Way.
+The galaxies are all main sequence spiral galaxies of similar mass and size to the Milky Way, with star formation rates (SFRs) that match what is observed in the Milky Way \citep{göller2024}.
+The simulations include a multiphase ISM that allows us to study how the dynamics are affected at different locations in the disk (e.g.,\ as introduced by \citealt{Tress2020} or \citealt{Sormani2020}).
+In this paper, the first in a series, we analyze four simulations from this suite to specifically investigate the dynamical impact of CRs on Milky-Way-like galaxies.

 The outline of the paper is as follows.
 In Section \ref{sec:method}, we describe the setup of our simulations of Milky Way-like galaxies and the implementation of CRs.
-In Section \ref{sec:disk prop}, we start presenting our results by investigating the impact of CRs on global disk properties such as morphology, ISM structure and star formation.
+In Section \ref{sec:disk prop}, we start presenting our results by investigating the impact of CRs on global disk properties such as morphology, ISM structure, and star formation.
 We discuss the different energy components in the ISM and circumgalactic medium (CGM) in Section \ref{sec:energetics}.
-The outflows in our galaxies, and their impact on vertical structure, are analysed in Section \ref{sec:outflows}, where we also investigate important properties such as the mass and energy loading factors of the winds.
-We finish with a discussion in Section \ref{sec:discussion} and conclusions in Section \ref{sec:conclusions}.
+The outflows in our galaxies and their impact on vertical structure are analyzed in Section \ref{sec:outflows}, where we also investigate important properties such as the mass and energy loading factors of the winds.
+We present a discussion in Section \ref{sec:discussion} and our conclusions in Section \ref{sec:conclusions}.